 When I saved this image, a lot of meta information was carried along with it, and (free) Wellcome Images always come with that little bar at the bottom.

 Wellcome Images is not very user friendly compared to the other sites, and a very specialised source.
 It’s not great for raccoon images, obviously, but it has lots of medical and biomedical images, including many historical ones.

-Figshare has two sources of images: those uploaded directly by researchers, or those that appeared in journals that are affiliated with Flickr.
+Figshare has two sources of images: those uploaded directly by researchers, or those that appeared in journals that are affiliated with Figshare.
 Despite their name, there are lots of different file types here, not just “figures”, so you have to restrict your search result to “images”, like this:

 Most of the image results will be graphs, because they’re figures from papers, but here’s an interesting raccoon picture.
 The image information suggests that it’s associated with an article in PLOS Biology, and that it’s CC-BY, so I’m going to need to credit the source (in this case, the article.)
 I can click “cite” on the Figshare page to get a citation, but because I couldn’t figure out who the authors were, I clicked through to the article.
 The whole article appears to be an editorial or a highlight, without any author names, so I just took the credit they provided.
 It looks like the image was perhaps made in-house by PLOS, so there are no authors to cite.
 (This shows how confusing it can get when you need to credit an image!)

 NASA images should also pop up in Google image searches or Flickr searches, but I wanted to highlight them separately because they’re a huge source of space images that are mostly free to use on science blogs.
 The full multimedia guidelines for NASA are on their website, with links to their various galleries.
 Not a great place for raccoon images, but such a vast source of information that I still found one!